On Saturday, June 8, 2024, the “Weaving Techniques” workshop was held as part of the European project Artists for Artists Residency Network (AFAR).

 Supported by:

-Co-funded by the European Union – CREA-CULT-2023-COOP.
-The views and opinions expressed are solely those of the authors and do not necessarily reflect the official views of the European Union or the European Education and Culture Executive Agency (EACEA).
-Neither the European Union nor the European Commission can be held responsible for them.
+Co-funded by the European Union – CREA-CULT-2022-COOP.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor the granting authority can be held responsible for them.
+[Project number: 101100309 ]

 The views expressed in this announcement are the sole responsibility of HDLU and do not necessarily reflect the opinion of the Government Office for Cooperation with NGOs.